‘I’m incredible’: Noah Lyles backs up fighting talk in dramatic Olympic 100m final

 Editor

 World champion, Olympic champion.
-Noah Lyles talked an awful lot of talk in the build-up to Paris 2024, but tonight he backed up the bluster with blistering speed on the Stade de France track, surging past the field to pip them all on the line.
+Noah Lyles talked an awful lot of talk in the build-up to Paris 2024, but he backed up the bluster with a late, late burst on the Stade de France track, surging past the field to pip them all on the line.
 There can be no argument now.
-“What’s the title of Olympic champion?”
-Lyles said, referring to “the fastest man on the planet” tag that goes with gold.
+“What’s the title of the Olympic champion?”
+Lyles said, referring to the ‘fastest man on the planet’ tag that goes with gold.
 “Amen.”

+It doesn’t matter that he didn’t get near the world record he said he’d break, finishing in 9.79; or that it came down to five thousandths of a second, quicker than the time it takes the human eye to blink; or that he finished second in his heat and his semi-final too.
+Lyles delivered when it mattered most.

 Thompson roared in celebration but his face dropped when the giant screen displayed “photo finish” by his name.
 They stared up from purgatory, waiting for the verdict.